EliahKagan/GitPython-multiprocessing-refresh/README.md

 1. The desired git executable path is given to GitPython by calling `git.refresh(<path>)`.
-2. Then `multiprocessing` is used (incuding via higher level abstractions such as [`concurrent.futures.ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor)) to create one or more worker processes.
+2. Then `multiprocessing` is used (including via higher level abstractions such as [`concurrent.futures.ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor)) to create one or more worker processes.